Overview

 Indentation

-Edge Python uses CPython’s INDENT/DEDENT model.
+Edge Python uses an INDENT/DEDENT model.
 The scanner tracks a stack of column counts and emits structural tokens at line boundaries:

-The nesting counter is bumped by (, [, { and decremented by ), ].
-While nesting > 0, line breaks emit Nl and the indent stack is frozen — this is what allows multi-line expressions inside brackets without spurious INDENT/DEDENT.
+The nesting counter is bumped by (, [, { and decremented by ), ], }.
+While nesting > 0, line breaks emit Nl and the indent stack is frozen, allowing multi-line expressions inside brackets without spurious INDENT/DEDENT.

 Soft-keyword disambiguation